sbabic/swupdate/_sources/progress.txt

         - *dwl_percent* is the percentage of downloaded data when status = DOWNLOAD.
         - *nsteps* is the total number of installers (handlers) to be run.
         - *cur_step* is the index of the running handler. cur_step is in the range 1..nsteps
-        - cur_percent is the percentage of work done inside the current handler.
+        - *cur_percent* is the percentage of work done inside the current handler.
 This is useful when updating a slow interface, such as a slow flash, and signals which is the percentage of image already copied into the destination.
-        - cur_image is the name of the image in sw-description that is currently being installed.
+        - *cur_image* is the name of the image in sw-description that is currently being installed.
-        - hnd_name reports the name of the running handler.
+        - *hnd_name* reports the name of the running handler.
+        - *source* is the interface that triggered the update.
+        - *infolen* length of data in the following info field.
+        - *info* additional information about installation.

 *progress_client* is an example of interface, printing the status on the console and driving